 Typically, abandoned cart emails or welcome emails are the first email automations marketers build out.

 That’s because, in terms of revenue per recipient (RPR) generated by email automations, cart abandonment and welcome emails see some of the highest returns.

 According to Klaviyo data, browse abandonment emails come in third place for the highest RPR.

 The portion of your audience who receive browse abandonment emails consists of shoppers who are in the early stages of making a purchase.

 They haven’t committed to any one brand or any one product yet, so browse abandonment emails can serve as the timely message that helps keep your brand top of mind.

 The goal of browse abandonment emails is two-fold:

-To remind a shopper of a particular product or products they viewed and to drive them back to your website.
+It reminds a shopper of a particular product or products they viewed, and it drives them back to your website.

-This is because the action or behavior of simply viewing a product doesn’t provide you enough context behind a site visitor’s intent—whether they were considering buying the product they viewed or not.
+This is because the action or behavior of simply viewing a product doesn’t give you enough context behind a site visitor’s intent—whether they were considering buying the product they viewed or not.